 Ned, a pupil at Long Marston Primary School, now spends much of his spare time making a variety of bird boxes to suit different species of bird and has even branched out into insect hotels.

-He will be selling his bird boxes at the Grand Opening of the Myeloma UK garden, which featured at this year’s RHS Chelsea Flower Show and has been relocated to the Hospice.
-Tickets for the event on Sunday 16th September are available at www.stfrancis.org.uk/chelseagarden
+He sold his bird boxes at the Grand Opening of our Myeloma UK garden, which featured at this year’s RHS Chelsea Flower Show and has been relocated to the Hospice.

 “Grandad was very specific about the design of the boxes.
 Robins, for example, like to have a box with an open front so they can spot if any predators are coming, while others like to have smaller holes at the front of the box for safety,” Ned said.